Ujimatsu-Chiya/Ujimatsu-Chiya.github.io/source/_posts/QUESTION/Project-Euler-75.md

 & \mathbf{48cm}: (12,16,20)
 \end{aligned}$

-In contrast, some lengths of wire, like $20 \mathrm{cm}$, cannot be bent to form an integer sided right angle triangle, and other lengths allow more than one solution to be found; for example, using $120 \mathrm{cm}$ it is possible to form exactly three different integer sided right angle triangles.
+In contrast, some lengths of wire, like $20 \text{cm}$, cannot be bent to form an integer sided right angle triangle, and other lengths allow more than one solution to be found; for example, using $120 \text{cm}$ it is possible to form exactly three different integer sided right angle triangles.

 $$\mathbf{120cm}: (30,40,50), (20,48,52), (24,45,51)$$